 - Can’t buy own equipment, must pay rental fees

 Alternatives To Comcast Internet

 If you are just refusing to use Comcast in Oakland, you can always pay 4 times as much for really slow satellite internet service.
-I don’t know why you would do this, but you can and it is not recommended.
-Viasat is if you really like throwing money away for a slower internet.
+I don’t know why you would do this, but you can, and it is not recommended.
+Viasat is if you like throwing money away for a slower internet.
 It literally has to beam its signal 22,000 miles into space and back.
 This is unacceptable if you are a gamer.
 They even say the performance is “very poor” on their website.
 Do NOT get this if you are a gamer.
-If you play video games on your internet, you must get Comcast, there’s no real way around it.
+If you play video games on your internet, you must get Comcast; there’s no real way around it.

 Another very poor alternative to Comcast Xfinity Internet would more slow DSL.
 Sonic, which as you can see, is likely not even available in your part of Oakland.
-And talk about frustration, I had to run that tool 4 times and it did not work.
+And talk about frustration, I had to run that tool four times, and it did not work.
 So they may force you to call them.
 We’re off to a bad start here.
 But if it were working and available in your part of Oakland, it would start at $40 a month at its lowest.
 They don’t even reveal what speeds or other plans are available on their website.
 I would surely stay away from slow DSL at $40+ a month from a website with broken tools and a lack of information.